Prototype is a creational design pattern that lets you produce new objects by copying existing ones without compromising their internals.

 Client uses the Prototype interface to retrieve an object's clone.

-Prototype registry (optional) stores predefined set of prototypes.
-Provides an easy way to find a particular prototype.
+Prototype registry provides easy access to frequently used prototypes, storing a pre-created set of objects, ready to be copied.
 Usually, it can be implemented with a simple

 Therefore, the Prototype design pattern allows client code to clone objects, even without knowing and independent of their specific classes.

 The Prototype pattern provides a client an interface to work with all prototypes.
-This interface is common for all products.
+This interface is common for all objects that support cloning.
+It makes client code independent from concrete classes of products that it clones.

-When you want to reduce the size of a product hierarchy that consists of similar products, configured in different ways (in other words, each class would have unique field values).
+When you want to reduce the size of a class hierarchy that consists of similar objects, configured in different ways (in other words, each class would have unique field values).

-The Prototype pattern allows creating a set of prototype objects that represent all possible product variants.
+The Prototype pattern allows creating a set of prototype objects that represent all possible configurations of an object.

-Then, instead of creating objects directly, client code would retrieve an appropriate prototype and clone it.
+Then, instead of instantiating a subclass that matches some configuration, client code looks for the appropriate prototype and clones it.

 How to Implement

-The factory method should search for appropriate prototype based on the description that client code passes into its parameters.
+You can implement the registry as a new factory class or a factory method inside the base prototype class.
+The factory method should search for appropriate prototype based on the description that client code passes as an argument.
 It could be either just a string tag or a complex set of search criteria.
 After appropriate prototype had been found, it should clone it and return the copy to the client.

 Pros and Cons